Consultation: Ontario Place Redevelopment

 Your privacy matters

 Your personal information is being collected in order to help us understand the demographics of those who are responding to this survey.
-Your responses will be reviewed by the Ministry of Heritage, Sport, Tourism and Culture Industries and the results of the survey shared with other Ontario government entities.
+Your responses will be reviewed by the Ministry of Infrastructure and the results of the survey shared with other Ontario government entities.

 We thank you for your participation.
 This feedback will help inform the ongoing planning and redevelopment of Ontario Place.
 Your feedback may also be used in a summary report about this survey.

-Some of the non-identifying information shared may be used by the Ministry of Heritage, Sport, Tourism and Culture Industries, and their service providers, to measure website analytics, performance and to improve our services.
+Some of the non-identifying information shared may be used by the Ministry of Infrastructure, and their service providers, to measure website analytics, performance and to improve our services.

 Your contact information will not be placed on mailing lists or released to any third party, except as may be authorized by law.
 You will not be sent any follow-up communications.
 For questions on how personal information collected on this page will be used, please see our Privacy Statement or contact: